sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 process exits, supervisord will pass the event to our custom event listener.
 The event listener determines if the process is a critical process  and whether it exited unexpectedly.
 If both of these conditions are true, the event listener will kill the supervisord process.
-Since supervisord runs as PID 1 inside the containers, when supervisotd exits, the container will stop.
+Since supervisord runs as PID 1 inside the containers, when supervisord exits, the container will stop.
 When the container stops, the systemd service which manages the container will also stop, but it is configured to automatically restart the service, thus it will restart the container.